EronRei/Portfolio/README.md

 Welcome to my portfolio repository!
 This repository contains the source code and assets for my personal portfolio website.
 The website showcases my projects, skills, and professional background.

+''Sir Roy i don't know how to setup the static files on PythonAnywhere.com i watched several yt videos about setting up website using PythonAnywhere.com''

 ## Overview

 This portfolio website is a showcase of my work, including projects I've worked on, my professional background, and my skills.
 The website is built using HTML, CSS, and JavaScript, and uses a variety of libraries and frameworks to enhance its functionality and design.